 Learn German, French or Italian online: computer and online language courses

-Most companies claim to have the best programme to learn languages quickly and retain everything.
-However, since everyone learns differently, explore the teaching style used by the programme before you buy.
+Most companies claim to have the best program to learn languages quickly and retain everything.
+However, since everyone learns differently, explore the teaching style used by the program before you buy.
 Here are a few good language software titles.

 - Tell Me More French/German/Italian